-TIME Magazine printed this statistic in their Health & Science section this week.
+TIME Magazine printed this statistic in its Health & Science section this week.

 “71% Percentage of recalled medical devices that had been granted US FDA approval under an expedited review process for new products that are similar to existing, already tested and approved ones. ” TIME, February 28, 2011